Met veel plezier laten we hier de ambachtelijke vervaardiging van onze Ghana Batiks zien.

 "The batik business collapsed, so your money helped to revive the business again.

 Thank you very much for the help.
 May God richly bless you and keep your business flourishing."

-Many thanks and my best wishes to you all."
+Many thanks and our best wishes to you all."